Marshchapel Arts

 Located in the Lincolnshire village of Marshchapel, the group raises funds, through it’s annual exhibition and various musical events, to help maintain St. Mary’s Church building .

 All funds raised, after costs, are donated to the Church for its upkeep.
 It is run solely for this purpose by a team of unpaid volunteers.
+See St Mary’s latest work to the bells and bell frame here.

 History